-This easy matcha latte is a simple, delicious alternative to coffee!
-Matcha is prepared the traditional way, then paired with steamed milk and sweetener for a comforting warm drink.
+This easy matcha latte only has 4 ingredients!
+Learn how to make matcha in the traditional way, then pair it with steamed milk and sweetener for a comforting warm drink.

 Does Matcha Have Caffeine?

-Matcha has less caffeine in it than coffee, but it still packs a caffeinated punch because it’s made with whole ground tea leaves, rather than steeping the tea leaves in water and then removing them.
-While everyone is different, generally speaking, matcha doesn’t cause that jittery, anxious feeling you can get from coffee.
+Matcha has less caffeine in it than coffee, but it still packs a caffeinated punch because it’s made with whole ground tea leaves.
+While everyone is different, generally speaking, matcha doesn’t cause that jittery feeling you can get from coffee.
 This is because matcha contains a high amount of an amino acid called L-theanine.

-L-theanine alters the stimulating effects of caffeine, helping you feel energized and focused without the anxiety.
-If, after drinking coffee, you find yourself feeling on edge about, well, everything, try swapping your coffee for a matcha latte and see what happens.
-Most people find that matcha makes them feel mentally alert and awake without the added stress.
+L-theanine alters the stimulating effects of caffeine, helping you feel energized and focused without the jitters.
+Most people find that matcha makes them feel mentally alert and awake.

 What You’ll Need